 - This technique if done correctly will dramatically increase case acceptance levels.
 This is because you will be hitting the target of your patient’s personal requirements and agenda more often than not.

 - You will be able to sell much higher monetary value cases.

 - You will be able to develop better long term relationships with your patients.
 This means they will be more likely to return to you with any future concerns because they trust you.
 This is a big thing, without trust patients do not accept our treatment recommendations.

 - These patients are more likely to refer their family and friends.

 - You will be able to better meet the needs of your patients and take care of their mouths better.=

 - It will give you the opportunity to use your clinical skills in a better way than “single-tooth-dentistry”.
 After all, we became dentists so we can comprehensively take care of our patients, not so we can just “fix” a tooth.

 - This technique will prove more profitable for your business since you will be producing more comprehensive treatments plans.
 These are usually based on higher fees.
 (Don’t worry if you have appropriate financial options in place, patients will go head.
 They usually do with something they feel is correct for them and this process of solution selling will make them want the treatment.
 This is different from you trying to convince them they need it!)

 Stages involved in Solution Selling

 The best form of Solution Selling occurs at a much earlier stage than we might at first realise.
-The following are stages in Solution Selling which you might find useful when incorporating this concept into your business:
+The following are stages in Solution Selling that you might find useful when incorporating this concept into your business: